ChrisHardie/pet-of-the-day-widget/readme.txt

 Want to help make this plugin better? <a href="https://github.com/ChrisHardie/pet-of-the-day-widget">Pull requests are welcome</a>.

+Rabbit icon by Sara Saedi from the Noun Project.

 == Installation ==

 1. Upload the `pet-of-the-day-widget` folder to the `/wp-content/plugins/` directory